jaalto/project--shell-script-performance-and-portability/README.md

     # Linux
     #
-    # GNU sed(1)
+    # GNU sed(1).
+Replace 'this' with
-    # Replace 'this' with 'that'
+    # 'that'

     sed -i 's/this/that/g' file

     # macOS
     #
-    # The same does not work.
+    # Does not work.
+The '-i' option
-    # The '-i' option has different
+    # has different syntax and

-    # syntax and semantics.
-There
+    # semantics.
+There is not
-    # is not workaround to make
+    # workaround to make the '-i'
-    # the '-i' option work accross
+    # option work accross all Operating
-    # all Operating Systems.
+    # Systems.

     sed -i 's/this/that/g' file

     # Portable
     #
-    # The most portable is to
+    # The most portable is to rewrite
-    # rewrite calls in Perl.
-Perl
+    # calls in Perl.
+Perl is 99 % of
-    # is 99 % of the cases
+    # the cases installed although it
-    # installed although it is not
+    # is not part of the POSIX
-    # part of the POSIX utilities.
+    # utilities.

     perl -i -pe 's/this/that/g' file